bnnyng/garden/content/collections/antilibrary.md

 ### Religion
 - *Mere Christianity* by C. S. Lewis

-## Science and technology
+## Science, technology, and mathematics

+## Pure mathematics

+- Tao’s analysis textbook
+## Applied mathematics
 - *Elements of Information Theory*

-### History of science and technology
-- *What the Dormouse Said: How the Sixties Counterculture Shaped the Personal Computer Industry* by John Markoff
+- *Nonlinear dynamics and Chaos* by Steven Strogatz

 ### Physics
 - *Physics for Mathematicians* by Spivak